awsdocs/amazon-ec2-user-guide/doc_source/launch-more-like-this.md

-# Launching an Instance Using Parameters from an Existing Instance<a name="launch-more-like-this"></a>
+# Launching an instance using parameters from an existing instance<a name="launch-more-like-this"></a>

 The Amazon EC2 console provides a **Launch More Like This** wizard option that enables you to use a current instance as a base for launching other instances\.
 This option automatically populates the Amazon EC2 launch wizard with certain configuration details from the selected instance\.